Practical guide for Indian buyers and sellers

 • Buyer cannot back out after you have started work — funds are committed

-• No chargeback risk — payment is already in escrow, not reversible by the buyer's bank
+• No chargeback risk — payment is already held securely, not reversible by the buyer's bank

 • If the buyer refuses to approve without reason, you can raise a dispute